Diplomatic missions

 E-mail: [email protected]

-As of 10 March 2018, the direct diplomatic presence of the Republic of Bulgaria in the Islamic Republic of Afghanistan has been temporarily suspended due to the serious material damage caused to the building of the Bulgarian Embassy in Kabul by the massive terrorist attack on 31 May 2017.
+As of 15 August 2021, the direct diplomatic presence of the Republic of Bulgaria in the Islamic Republic of Afghanistan has been suspended due to the takeover of the country by the Taleban Movement and the withdrawal of the international security forces in Afghanistan.

 General information